BrainJS/brain.js/README.md

 ### Why different Neural Network Types?
 Different neural nets do different things well.
 For example:
 * A Feedforward Neural Network can classify simple things very well, but it has no memory of previous actions and has infinite variation of results.
+* A Time Step Recurrent Neural Network _remembers_, and can predict future values.
 * A Recurrent Neural Network _remembers_, and has a finite set of results.

 # Get Involved!